 - Sprinkle confectioners' sugar over the cake.

-- Drizzle serving plates with bourbon flavored caramel
+- Drizzle serving plates with bourbon flavored caramel.

-Bourbon Raisin Bundt Cake
+Bourbon Raisin Bundt Cake Recipe

 Equipment

-- Hand Mixer or
+- Stand Mixer or hand mixer

 Ingredients